-Fun Facts of Italy You Didn’t Know About
+Fun Facts You Should Know About Geography Of Italy

-All Three of Europe’s Active Volcanoes Are Located in Italy
+World’s Most Active Volcanoes Are Located In Italy

 Italy Is Full of Hills and Mountains

 One thing that you should know about the terrain of Italy is that it is chock-full of hills and mountains.
 One-fifth of the entire country is either hilly or mountainous.
 This can make for some interesting hiking adventures for people who are so inclined.
 The nature of Italy is undeniably beautiful but there is a lot of terrains that can be difficult to navigate if you aren’t properly prepared.

 What’s interesting, you don’t need to go fur in the mountains to find a good hiking route.
 Only a few people know that you can take a good hike while visiting Tuscany.
 Just take a taxi to Florence to start a Renaissance Ring Trail that circles this city.

 Italy Has More Earthquakes Than the Rest of Europe

 Italy is known to have more earthquakes than the other countries in Europe and sometimes these natural disasters can prove deadly.
 The most recent earthquake that had deadly results was back in 1980.

 This earthquake occurred in Naples and took the life of an estimated 3,000 people.
 Although earthquakes do not occur with incredible regularity, the people of Italy remain mindful of the fact that they are a possibility that they will have to deal with.

 Italian Food Facts